alexsteward/alexsteward/README.md

 ## Certifications

 None at the moment due to financial cirumstances.
 However, here is all the information I've learned so far under my education at Kellogg Community College.
-The full list can be found **[here](./course-materials)**
+The full list can be found **<a href="https://github.com/alexsteward/course-materials">here</a>**

 - **[Operating Systems - Linux/Unix Server](./course-materials/CET-252-SYLLABUS.pdf)** - Learned advanced skills in Linux/UNIX server administration.
 - **[A+ Computer Diag & Repair](./course-materials/CET-260-SYLLABUS.pdf)** - Learned part identification, computer repair, and advanced troubleshooting.